fpsom/BH2022-Wastewater-Report/paper/paper.md

 # Defining the key elements of an omic Wastewater Surveillance framework

-One of the first activities of the project was to review and identify the possible questions that an omic Wastewater Surveillance is expected to address, keeping in mind that a key requirement of the system is to produce actionable results, i.e. information that can be directly consumed by public health experts.
-For example, `VCF` files cannot be considered as actionable, as they require particular expertise to be understood; on the other hand, variant frequencies in a given sample are actionable, as they provide sufficient information to a public health expert to follow up.
+One of the project's initial tasks involved a comprehensive review to identify the pertinent questions that omic Wastewater Surveillance should aim to answer.
+A fundamental criterion for this system is its ability to generate actionable results, which are insights that can be readily comprehended and utilized by public health experts.
+To illustrate, `VCF` files, with their specialized content, cannot be categorized as actionable since they necessitate specific expertise for interpretation.
+In contrast, variant frequencies within a given sample represent actionable data, as they provide public health experts with readily understandable information for further actions and decisions.

 An indicative list of these questions are:

 1. Is virus `v` present in the wastewater sample?

 Essentially this is a question of presence/absence that is traditionally addressed through RT-qPCR or equivalent methods.
-However, there are cases (such as the monkeypox virus) that RT-qPCR cannot disambiguate easily, therefore a sequencing step is required for confirmation.

 2. Does the virus ‘v’ vary seasonally?

 For example, many gastrointestinal viruses exhibit a strong seasonal peak during the winter in the northern hemisphere.
 Conversely, enteroviruses exhibit a strong peak during the summer period.
-This information can be used to inform public health agencies when specific intervention measures should be implemented.
+This information can be used to inform public health authorities when specific intervention measures should be implemented.

 3. Is the variant `vv` present in the wastewater sample?

 4. What is the longitudinal change of the variants?

-   Essentially this is translated as identifying the trend of variant presence frequencies across multiple time points and samples.
+This question seeks to determine how the frequency of variants changes across different time points and samples.

 5. What is the fitness advantage?

 This is one of the more advanced questions that could be addressed by wastewater surveillance, and involves the projection of the trajectory of a given variant in time and the calculation of a possible $R_e$.

 6. What are potentially emerging variants?

 # Standardizing definitions

+## Variants
 Looking into viruses in particular, one of the main challenges is still the definition of variants.
-Typically, a viral Family is approach is taken with direction coming from consortium groups such as the International Committee on Taxonomy of Viruses (ICTV) or sub-specialist groups at genus level.
-Generally, variants have one to multiple different Single Nucleotide Variations (SNVs) and short Insertion-Deletion mutations (InDels) compared the closest known strain within a viral species.
+Typically, for each different viral family, a different approach is taken with directions coming from consortium groups such as the International Committee on Taxonomy of Viruses (ICTV) or sub-specialist groups at genus level.
+Generally, variants have one to multiple different Single Nucleotide Variations (SNVs) and short Insertion-Deletion mutations (InDels) compared to the closest known strain within a viral species.
 Nevertheless, variant indicates that there are no known phenotypic differences between the closest known strain and the variant.
-The challenge is defying how many SNVs and InDels result in variant designation, and this has lead to varying definitions and applications of the term.
-Phenotypic differences result in the designation of new strain.
+The challenge is in defining how many SNVs and InDels result in variant designation, and this has lead to varying definitions and applications of the term.
+Phenotypic differences should theoretically result in the designation of new strain.

-Public databases (i.e. public health registries and specialized repositories such as [outbreak.info](https://outbreak.info/)) can be used to monitor variants.
+Public databases (i.e. public health registries and specialized repositories such as [outbreak.info](https://outbreak.info/) or [CovSpectrum](https://cov-spectrum.org/)) can be used to monitor variants for some viruses such as SARS-CoV-2 or Mpox.
 Nevertheless, given the multitude of potential variants and respective definitions, more often than not, tools use a custom list of pre-selected definitions (or even simplified versions of the same definitions).
-However, this approach implies that there is always going to be a human factor in the process, assessing which definitions (or parts of definitions) will be used.
+This approach implies that there is always a human factor in the process, assessing which definitions (or parts of definitions) will be used.

-In either case, it is important to identify what would be the minimal information expected as input to a federated omics wastewater surveillance system, i.e. reaching a consensus on how to tackle common definitions (looking also at FAIR definitions.)
+In either case, it is important to identify what would be the minimal information expected as input to a federated omics wastewater surveillance system, i.e. reaching a consensus on how to tackle common definitions, for example FAIR definitions.

-Definition: Antimicrobial Resistance
+## Antimicrobial Resistance

-Definition: Virulence factor
+Antimicrobial resistance (AMR) is the phenomenon where microbes, either through mutations or the transfer of genes, acquire the capability to withstand the effects of antimicrobial agents that were previously effective in treating them.
+In simpler terms, AMR is the process by which microbes become resistant to drugs that used to work against them.

+Antimicrobial resistance (AMR) in bacteria arises through several mechanisms.
+Bacteria can naturally develop resistance by accumulating genetic mutations, particularly in the genes encoding the target proteins of antimicrobial agents.
+These mutations can render the drugs less effective.
+Additionally, bacteria can share resistance genes through horizontal gene transfer mechanisms such as conjugation, transformation, and transduction, allowing the rapid spread of resistance within bacterial populations.
+Plasmids, small circular DNA molecules, often carry these resistance genes and can be readily transferred between bacteria.
+Some bacteria possess efflux pumps that actively expel antimicrobial agents from within the bacterial cell, reducing drug concentrations and efficacy.
+Bacterial biofilm formation provides a protective matrix that shields bacteria from antimicrobial agents.
+Enzymatic inactivation, wherein bacteria produce enzymes that degrade antibiotics, is another strategy they employ.
+Therefore, the challenge within a metagenomics framework is recognizing the potential AMR mechanisms that a genome or assembly could employ to evade antimicrobials, without the complete environmental context.

+Furthermore, presence of specific mutations or plasmids does not infer AMR as it is not always clear from shotgun metagenomics whether those specific regions/genes can be transcribed.
+Metatranscriptomics can provide a clearer resolution on potential AMR, but the gold standard remains phenotypic assays in the wet-lab.

+## Viral fitness
+Viral fitness is a concept in virology that refers to the ability of a virus to successfully replicate and propagate within a host organism or population of hosts.
+It encompasses various aspects of a virus's biological characteristics, such as its reproductive rate, transmission potential, and adaptability to changing environments.
+A virus with high fitness can efficiently reproduce, spread from host to host, and adapt to selective pressures, often resulting in a more successful and prevalent infection.

+Assessing viral fitness through shotgun metagenomics and metatranscriptomics provides valuable insights into the dynamics of viral populations within complex microbial communities.
+By tracking changes in viral genomic content, such as the accumulation of mutations or the presence of fitness-enhancing mutations, viral fitness can be indirectly inferred.
+Moreover, metatranscriptomics is particularly well-suited for studying RNA viruses as RNA is the primary target rather than DNA.
+Once again, the challenge is the definition of what is fitness-enhancing mutations.
+In order to interpret genomic data for viral-fitness, mutations need to be studied within a wet-lab context and documented within literature.
+During specific scenarios, such as pandemics or epidemics these wet-lab studies are challenging to conduct within short time-frames and results often lag behind the evolving evolutionary landscape of the virus.
+Inference through phylogenomics has improved our understanding of which mutations may play a role in viral-fitness but this is a field lacking curated databases for broad annotation of viral genomes.

 # Considerations on Wastewater data analyses

-Due to the intrinsic nature of wastewater samples, it is common to have only partial genomic data related to the target organism (i.e., the whole genome sequence of the organism in not available in the data).
-This prohibits reliable and trustuble lineage identification.
-In this situation, the detection of specific mutations, with potential impacts on the organism pathogenicity/trasmissibility, could be used as a powerful signal for policy purposes (i.e., identification of relevant Spike variants in SARS-CoV-2).
-In the presence of complete genomic data related to the targeted organism (i.e., the whole genome sequence of the organism is present within the wastewater sample), the process of identify new lineages based on mutation data can be, in principle, achieved from wastewater data.
-However, this should be strongly discouraged as researchers would need to be extremely confident on the pureness of the original sample (i.e., it do not contains multiple lineages/variants).
-The ultimate risk would be to create a false lineage, not existing in nature, that would consists of mutations from the different lineages present in the sample.
-This in turn would be reflected in the lineage databases, with the potential risk of propagating to other studies/analyses with negative effects.
+Wastewater data analysis presents unique challenges due to the partial genomic data often found in samples.
+In many cases, the complete genome sequence of the target organism may not be available, making reliable variant identification challenging.
+The detection of specific mutations with potential implications for the organism's viral fitness can serve as a valuable signal for public health measures.
+For instance, it can aid in the identification of significant Spike variants in viruses like SARS-CoV-2.
+Nevertheless, care should be taken to implement quality control parameters that limit the missed or mis designation of variants i.e. X coverage, quality score cut-offs, contig length, N repeated detection.
+Specialised tools for variant designation and lineage assignment should be used for highly fragmented data from wastewater, water or food samples.

 # Omic Wastewater Surveillance

-We identify three stages of omic Wastewater Surveillance workflows; thought they are not necessarily concurrent:
+We identify two stages of omic Wastewater Surveillance workflows; with stage two consisting of two approaches:

 - Design and in-silico validation of primers and/or benchmarking bioinformatic pipelines
+- Real world application
 -  specific target (e.g. single virus and variants), typically amplicon based, and
 -  unknown target metagenomics / metatranscriptomics
 		- Shotgun metagenomics or metratranscriptomics can include virus enrichment or       host depletion steps prior to High Throughput Sequencing

-For each of these workflows, we have identified the key phases involved (not including the sampling and wet-lab partis of the process).
+For each of these stages and approaches, we have identified the key phases involved (not including the sampling and wet-lab partis of the process).

 ## In-silico validation
 Slightly different approaches are required for in-silico validation for targeted and non-targeted approaches.
 These are clearly outlined in two separate tables, whilst the final table in this section contains the relevant steps that are common to both approaches.